oruga-ui/oruga/packages/docs/documentation/configuration.md

 # Configuration

-Oruga's superpower is its configurability and its <b>CSS framework agnostic</b> approach. <br />
+Oruga's superpower is its configurability and its **CSS framework agnostic** approach.
-Each component can be individually customised and configured by defining specific classes using a <b>class-mapping approach</b>.
+Each component can be individually customised and configured by defining specific classes using a **class-mapping** approach.
-Therefore, <b>Oruga comes without any styling by default</b>.
+Therefore, **Oruga comes without any styling by default**.
-However, there are several official predefined configurations called [themes](/documentation/themes), which you can include and extend to give your application a individual look and feel. <br />
+However, there are several official predefined configurations called [themes](/documentation/themes), which you can include and extend to give your application a individual look and feel.
-And <b>all components came with predefined classes </b> by default.
+And **all components came with predefined classes** by default.

 ---

 All components behaves the same:

-- You can set predefined CSS classes globally for each component in the global config
+- You can set predefined CSS classes globally for each component in the global config;
-- These classes can be static or dynamic, based on the component props
+- These classes can be static or dynamic, based on the component props;
-- Classes defined globally can be extended or overrided locally, by appending one or more classes, either inline or programmatically, to individual components
+- Classes defined globally can be extended or overrided locally, by appending one or more classes, either inline or programmatically, to individual components;

 In detail, you can customise component classes in 3 different ways: